ChristoferK/AppleScriptive/README.md

 12. ?

 13. I'm always open to suggestions on ways to do things that I might find more useful or meaningful in the longrun, and I am fairly adaptable in my methods given that I don't code professionally.
-Therefore, comments, critiques, and tips are welcome, regardless of your own coding proficiency (I dislike unnecessary restrictions that perceived hierarchies can impose on less experienced individuals, and I apologise if I am ever an instrument of these hierarchies, at which time I hope to be made aware so I can change my habits).
+Therefore, comments, critiques, and tips are welcome, regardless of your own coding proficiency.